 This particular rose water is extracted from the Black Forest Rose, which is said to provide extra youth-boosting and rejuvenating properties for the skin.

 Why we like it?
 The rose water is combined with jojoba and macadamia nut oils for maximum anti-ageing benefits.
 It creates a cocktail of skin-loving vitamins such as C and E, retinol (vitamin A), and caprylic triglycerides (a skin-replenishing emollient made from coconut oil).

 This serum combines the powers of nature and science to formulate an advanced treatment for dry or mature skin.

 What is it?
-Interestingly, Pai’s all-natural Organic Rosehip Oil is formulated with rosehip seed oil and rosehip fruit oil.
+Interestingly, Pai’s Rosehip BioRegenerate Oil is formulated with rosehip seed oil and rosehip fruit oil.
 This is to ensure that all of the benefits of this wonder plant are utilised to the maximum.